Asynchronous One-Level and Two-Level Domain Decomposition Solvers: Implementation and numerical experiments

 \subsection{Platform and implementation details}

-All runs are performed on Cori at NERSC.
-While all of the code was written from scratch, the differences between the synchronous and the asynchronous code path are limited, since only communication layer and stopping criterion need to be changed.
-(E.g. compare Figures~\ref{alg:additiveRAS} and \ref{alg:AsyncAdditiveRAS}.)
-Both the Intel Knights Landing (KNL) and the Haswell partition were used.
-Unless otherwise stated, one MPI rank is used per core, i.e. 64 ranks per KNL node and 32 ranks per Haswell node.
-In the case of the two-level method, the coarse grid solve is performed on a single MPI rank.
+All runs are performed on the Haswell partition of the Cori supercomputer at NERSC.
+While all of the code was written from scratch, the differences between the synchronous and the asynchronous code path are limited, since only the communication layer and the stopping criterion need to be changed.
+(E.g. compare \Cref{alg:additiveRAS,alg:AsyncAdditiveRAS}.)
+We stress that the asynchronous solver uses one-sided communication only in the solve phase.
+Therefore, we record solve times only, since the time to set up the solver is unaffected by the type of communication in the solution phase.
+Furthermore, all subdomains are synchronized via a \mpi{Barrier} before entering the solve phase.
+One MPI rank is used per core, i.e. 32 ranks per Haswell node.
+Moreover, one subdomain is assigned to each MPI rank.
 The underlying mesh is partitioned either into uniformly sized rectangular subdomains or using the METIS library \cite{KarypisKumar1998_FastHighQualityMultilevel}.
 In the latter case, the option to minimize the overall communication volume is used.
 Our solvers handle general unstructured matrices, and the structure of the mesh is not exploited.
-Both subdomain and coarse grid problems are factored and solved using the SuperLU \cite{LiDemmelEtAl1999_SuperluUsersGuide,DemmelEisenstatEtAl1999_SupernodalApproachToSparsePartialPivoting} direct solver.
-This choice is guided by the desire to eliminate the impact that inexact solves such as preconditioned iterative sub-solves might have on the overall convergence.
+We either use \begin{itemize} \item direct solvers for subdomain and coarse-grid problems, provided by SuperLU \cite{LiDemmelEtAl1999_SuperluUsersGuide,DemmelEisenstatEtAl1999_SupernodalApproachToSparsePartialPivoting}, or \item conjugate gradient method preconditioned with an incomplete Cholesky factorization for the subdomain problems and a geometric multigrid solver for the coarse problem. \end{itemize} The latter option would allow for a distributed coarse-grid solve and is therefore in principle more scalable.
+In all numerical examples, we will use only a single core for the coarse-grid solve.